 Take 2 strips for each muffin and criss-cross over the egg, pinching onto the edge of the basket.
 Make sure you get the egg as straight as possible as they may shift in baking.

-When lightly browned, remove from oven and place muffin tin on a cooling rack.
-Let cool about 1 hour then remove from tin and continue cooling on rack.
+When lightly browned, remove from the oven and place muffin tin on a cooling rack.
+Let cool for about 1 hour then remove from tin and continue cooling on a rack.

-Put shredded coconut and 20 drops of green food coloring into a large plastic storage bag.
+Put the shredded coconut and a few drops of green food coloring into a large plastic food bag.
 Shake well until the desired color is achieved.
+Add more if you want a darker green.
+(Can also be mixed with a fork in a bowl)

-In a small saucepan whisk the confectioner’s powdered sugar with 2 Tablespoons milk and 2-3 drops of Fiori di Sicilia flavoring.
-Heat on very low stove setting until mixture just starts turning warm.
-The icing cannot be reheated if it turns hard so work quickly.
+In a small bowl whisk the confectioner’s powdered sugar with 1-2 Tablespoons milk and 1/2 tsp of Fiori di Sicilia flavoring.
 Immediately use a small pastry brush, paint the icing onto the basket strips then dip in colored sprinkles.

-Take a pastry brush and paint the basket perimeter with icing, then using a small spoon, add the green shredded coconut and pat lightly, making sure to cover well.
+Take a pastry brush and paint the basket perimeter with icing, then dip the basket perimeter into the colored coconut and pat lightly, making sure to cover well.
 Gently shake excess coconut off.

 Notes: The baked texture should be similar to scones.
-The colored raw egg will have a cooked, soft yoke but not runny when baked for 22 minutes.
-Easter Egg Baskets are best served right after decorating while the egg is still warm.
+The colored raw egg will become hard-boiled after baking is complete.

 Combine eggs, milk & flavorings